 Leave your angel craft to dry and then it’s ready to display.

-Ideas for Adapting This Craft
+Ideas for Adapting Your Angel Craft

-I printed our templates onto white paper as I knew that I had some gold paint but you can easily change this activity if you want to make your angel wings from white paint.
-You’ll possibly still want to print your template onto white paper so that you can color it in but instead of printing your handprints directly onto your paper cut your angel shape out with scissors and then do do your white painted handprints onto colored paper blue or a festive green or red would be good.
-Once the paint is dry glue the angel shape on top.
+You’ll possibly still want to print your template onto white paper so that you can color it in but instead of printing your handprints directly onto your paper cut your angel shape out with scissors and then do do your white painted handprints onto colored paper – blue or a festive green or red would be good.

 If your child hates getting their hands messy, and I know some do, then instead of painting their hands draw round them onto paper or cardstock and then cut the hand shapes out before gluing these onto your template.

 If you choose to cut your angel shape out then you could use this to make angel Christmas cards, just use premade cards or fold some cardstock in half, print your handprints and then glue the angel template on.
-These would be great for family especially grandparents!

 Add some embellishments!
 I’ve kept our angels pretty paint but you could add stickers or pom poms to their dresses.

-Fancy a change from handprints?
-Take your kids socks off and make a footprint angel instead!
 Just make sure you have something nearby to clean those feet up with straight away as you won’t want footprints all the way to the bathroom!

 Instead of drawing and coloring in your angel’s face you could cut out a picture of your child’s face and glue it on.